yarocruz/yarocruz.github.io/posts/2022-03-10-making-tiny-programs.md

 I don't think I've ever been able to fully commit to a coding project.
 Like a BIG project.
 A so called 'real world' solution.
 A non 'toy' project.
 (I really don't like the term 'toy project').

 Deciding what kind of app to build is a common struggle, specially when you're trying to fill a portfolio with worthy projects that could potentially get you hired.
-This mindset ends up giving me a lot of anxiety, which is the reason why I end loosing steam when starting a project.
+This mindset ends up giving me a lot of anxiety, which is the reason why I end up loosing steam when starting a project.
 It just takes the fun out of it.

 This is why it's so refreshing to read people like [Julia Evans](https://jvns.ca/).
-In [one of her recent posts](https://jvns.ca/blog/2022/03/08/tiny-programs/) she goes through some cool little programs she's built, but what really struck me about the post is he reasoning on why do them in the first place.
+In [one of her recent posts](https://jvns.ca/blog/2022/03/08/tiny-programs/) she goes through some cool little programs she's built, but what really struck me about the post is her reasoning on why do them in the first place.

 > So let’s talk about that!
 I like to write small programs that have some marginal utility in my life.
 Kind of like this:
 >